Paul1086/Load-Flow-Analyzer-in-Cpp/README.md

 # Handling Complex Numbers

-To enter a complex value for the elements of a admittance matrix, or the power of a node, or the node voltage when asked; enter the data in the rectangular format- " a + i*b ", where a is the real part and b is the imaginary part of the complex number.
+To enter a complex value for the elements of an admittance matrix, or the power of a node, or the node voltage when asked; enter the data in the rectangular format- " a + i*b ", where a is the real part and b is the imaginary part of the complex number.
 Enter the data of this complex value in the following format:

    a   b